ntustison/PaperANTsX/Text/discussion.md

 generated using the FreeSurfer stream, deep learning-based brain segmentation employed DeepSCAN [@deepscan] (in-house software), and cortical thickness estimation [@Das:2009aa] was generated using the ANTs toolkit.
-\textcolor{blue}{For the reader interested in reproducing the authors' results, they are primarily prevented from doing so due, as far as we can tell, to the lack of the public availability of the DeepSCAN software.
-However, in addition, the interested reader must also ensure the consistency of the input/output interface between packages (a task for which the Nipype development team is quite familiar.)}
+The interested reader must also ensure the consistency of the input/output interface between packages (a task for which the Nipype development team is quite familiar.)}